mergado/docs/_posts/2016-04-08-rules-and-queries.md

 }
 ```

-This rule rewrites the current value with a new one usually chosen by the user (or by you, the developer).
-When you want to instantiate a new rule using [our API](http://docs.mergado.apiary.io/#reference/rules), you are required to provide the following information:
+As we mentioned previously, this rule rewrites the current value with a new one usually chosen by the user (or by an app).
+When you want an app to instantiate a new rule using [our API](http://docs.mergado.apiary.io/#reference/rules), you are required to provide the following information:

 - `type` -- The type of rule to instantiate.
 - `data` -- A list of objects in case of `1:N` relationship or an object in case of `1:1` relationship.
 Each object represents a rule-specific data for the rule instantiation.
 The field `fields` defines the name, type and other information of each field of the object for instantiation.

+In the case of the `rewriting` rule, a user or an app is required to provide the `new_content` field which is the value by which the output value of each selected product will be replaced.

-## Rules defined by application
+### Creating new rules by application

 Mergado provides a list of predefined rules, which can be used to manipulate products' data.
 This is useful if you want to create a set of rules according to the eshops feed, the current day, the weather etc. In many cases it is very useful to define your own rule which can be instantiated by the user or even by another app.